 The Michigan Volunteer Registry was launched in January 2006 by the Michigan Department of Community Health Office of Public Health Preparedness, now the Michigan Department of Health and Human Services Bureau of EMS, Trauma and Preparedness Division.
 A growing list of willing volunteers from the state of Michigan and out-of-state border counties is currently being maintained.

 The purpose of this system is to provide a secure, electronic environment for volunteers to indicate their volunteer interests and contact information.
-In the event of a public health disaster, the registry functions as the central location for volunteer information.
+In the event of a public health disaster, the registry functions as the central repository for volunteer information.
 The information can be queried and appropriate volunteers contacted by e-mail or text pager (if appropriate).

-Please visit the MI Volunteer Registry Web site for additional information.
+Please visit the MI Volunteer Registry website for additional information.